TeleportXYZ/TRIP-Guides/faq/README.md

 Yes, the app is built on the Solana blockchain.

-#### **What is onchain, and how does it help users?**
+#### **What is onchain technology, and how does it help users?**

-onchain is a label that’s used to describe a new set of applications for the internet.
+Onchain is a label that’s used to describe a new set of applications for the internet.

-onchain projects typically use decentralization, blockchains, and tokens in useful ways.
+Onchain projects typically use decentralization, blockchains, and tokens in useful ways.

-In our case, onchain allows you to pay less for rides.
+In our case, our use of onchain technology allows you to pay less for rides.
 And for your driver to earn more.

-#### **Do I need to know anything about onchain to use the app?**
+#### **Do I need to know anything about onchain technology to use the app?**

-No, you don’t need to know anything about onchain to use the app.
+No, you don’t need to know anything about onchain technology to use the app.

 #### Will you add support for my favorite onchain technology?